jitsi/handbook/docs/dev-guide/web-jitsi-meet.md

 npm install

-# To build the Jitsi Meet application, just type
+# To build the Jitsi Meet production application:
 make

+# For development:
+make dev
 ```

 :::warning